mnoorenberghe/bugzilla-sheets/configure.md

-# Bugzilla add-on: how to configure a gsheet - step by step
+# Bugzilla add-on: how to configure a gsheet with the Bugzilla Addon

 ## Bugzilla Add-on Configurations ##